martin-henz/martin-henz/_posts/2022-04-20-vm-in-stages.md

 that I called *continuation* with execution steps where previously compiled instructions are executed with the help of an environment, an operand stack, and a runtime stack.
-Compilation was done on-the-fly, and function bodies needed to be recompiled, each time their were executed.
+Compilation was done on-the-fly, and function bodies needed to be recompiled, each time they were executed.
 This post fixes this by cleanly separating a compiler from a machine.
 The compiler compiles the given program by writing instructions into an array without executing them, and the machine executes these instructions without ever referring to the original program.
 As in the previous post, I proceed in stages